Common US foods that are banned in other countries

 The bright color of Tostitos Salsa Con Queso Dip is derived by food additives Yellow 5 and Yellow 6.
 These artificial colors are banned in Norway and Austria and must contain warnings on labels in the European Union.

-Nabisco's Ritz is the third-leading cracker brand in the United States.
-Its namesake cracker contains partially hydrogenated cottonseed oil, which is a trans fat that is currently banned domestically and in many other countries like Switzerland, Austria, Hungary, Iceland, Norway, and Denmark.
+Nabisco's Ritz is among the leading cracker brands in the United States.
+Its namesake cracker contains partially hydrogenated cottonseed oil, which is a trans fat that is currently banned domestically and is limited in many other countries like Switzerland, Austria, Hungary, Iceland, Norway, and Denmark.

 This grapefruit-flavored citrus drink manufactured by the Coca-Cola Company contains flame retardant bromine to prevent the separation of ingredients.
 BVO is banned in Europe.